DrZhou123windy/Project-for-Journal/README.md

 *** Zblscisp1st@outlook.com. ***

 License
-Copyright (C) 2026 Zhou This program is free software: you can redistribute it and/or modify it under the terms of the MIT General Public License as published by the Free Software Foundation, either version of the License, or any later version.
+Copyright (C) 2026 Zhou This program is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Free Software Foundation, either version of the License, or any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the MIT General Public License for more details.
+See the MIT License for more details.
-You should have received a copy of the MIT General Public License along with this program.
+You should have received a copy of the MIT License along with this program.
 If not, see https://opensource.org/licenses/MIT.